 To code alliances and rivalries, I first collect data at the dyad-year level.
 I used existing datasets and news sources.
 For dyad-years that lacked information about either alliances or rivalry after consulting various datasets, I searched for the dyad on NexisUni, making sure to incorporate aliases, alternative spellings, and militant wings.
 Crucially, my data allow for alliance and rivalry to exist in the same year.
+This was very prevalent during the 1975-1990 civil war in Lebanon, for example, with frequently changing alliances and rivalries.
+It is less prevalent throughout the scope of my 2000-2016 data, but does still happen.
+For instance, in 2015, Hezbollah and Future Movement, along with a number of other groups, coordinated in Northeast Lebanon against ISIS and ISIS-affiliated groups.
+Also in 2015, tensions between Hezbollah and

-&lt;sup>3Blair et al. (2021), Balcells, Chen, and Pischedda (2022), BAAD2, and UCDP/PRIO.
+&lt;sup>4Blair et al. (2021), Balcells, Chen, and Pischedda (2022), BAAD2, and UCDP/PRIO.
 MGAR has four possible positive relationship types for militant groups.
 I code an alliance in my data if the same MGAR dyad-year is coded as "allies," "associates," or "supporters."
 These three relationship types indicate a level of cooperation that rises above rhetorical support.
 I code a negative relationship if the MGAR data is coded as "competition," which indicates a rivalry that has gone beyond rhetoric and risen to violence.